HYDRA – Ruby gem

 2. OPTIONAL — Not required –> Install acts_as_authenticated plugin

-–> http://raveendran.wordpress.com/2007/11/02/acts_as_authenticated-plungin-in-ror/
+–> https://raveendran.wordpress.com/2007/11/02/acts_as_authenticated-plungin-in-ror/

 3. config/environment.rb file –> Add first line –> require ‘contacts’